open/close all folders

 - The Stoic: Comes off as it, especially when factoring in his tolerance.
 Even after Dean Thomas unintentionally wonders if Hagrid breeds the Centaurs like cattle, he merely corrects him and continues the lesson, whereas far lesser insults send the other centaurs into violent indignant rage.

-- Agent Scully/Genre Blindness: He insists the Chamber of Secrets could not possibly be real.
-Someone more Genre Savvy would know that All Myths Are True.
+- Agent Scully: He insists the Chamber of Secrets could not possibly be real.

-- Composite Character: He doesn't appear in the movies.
-His only real scene in the books was explaining the Chamber of Secrets, and McGonagall does that instead in the film.
-Flitwick does it in the video game, though the GBA one featured Binns doing it.
+- Composite Character: In the films, McGonagall explains the Chamber of Secrets instead of him and Flitwick does it in the video game, though the GBA one featured Binns doing it.

 - Lecture as Exposition: The one time he's useful in the series is when he explains the Chamber of Secrets.
 He thinks the legend is stupid, but he tells it anyway because the students are paying attention to him for once.

-- Ultimate Job Security: Not that there'd by any real way to fire a ghost teacher.
+- Ultimate Job Security: He's the only teacher Umbridge doesn't interrogate.
+Not that there'd by any real way to fire a ghost teacher.
 Who you gonna call?

 - Portrayed by: Carolyn PicklesAppears in: Deathly Hallows